couchbase/couchbase-lite-ios/README.md

  * Xcode 4.5+ is required to build it (Clang 3.1+, with GNUstep).
  * Runtime system requirements for Apple platforms are iOS 5+, or Mac OS X 10.7.2+.

-## Development Status ##

-Couchbase Lite is still in **pre-alpha** development status, as of March 2013.
-We expect it to go beta this summer.

-If you are looking for a stable release suitable for use in shipping apps, please use [TouchDB][21], the earlier 1.0 version.
-The API is slightly different, but upgrading to Couchbase Lite will be fairly easy.

 ## Credits ##

 **Design, coding:** Jens Alfke (jens@couchbase.com)